Masuda50/csc322/README.md

   - post.html - post page created with HTML5 and CSS3.
   - reply.html - reply page created with HTML5 and CSS3.
   - layout.html - The layout template for the home and profile templates.
+  - admin.html - The SuperUser management page created with HTML5 and CSS3.
+  - group.html - group page created with HTML5 and CSS3.
+  - appeal.html - appeal page created with HTML5 and CSS3.
+  - close-group.html - close group page created with HTML5 and CSS3
+  - message.html - message page created with HTML5 and CSS3
+  - reset_password.html - reset password page created with HTML5 and CSS3
+  - adminMessages.html - admin messages page created with HTML5 and CSS3
+  - pending.html - pending page created with HTML5 and CSS3
+  - 404.html - 404 page created with HTML5 and CSS3

 # The below instruction will start your web server (Windows):